Understanding Nightmares | Causes and Help

 You can work with the imagery consciously as a sort of therapy.
 It’s amazing what apologizing to a dream character and resolving to learn from your mistakes can do.
 And you don’t have to be dreaming to do it.
 A heartfelt daydream can do the trick, or try dream rescripting and active imagination technique.
 See the link at the bottom.

-In some nightmares, what makes them so frightening is obvious—the serial killer pursuing you; the tidal wave enveloping you; the evil presence haunting you—but sometimes your reactions stand out.
+In some nightmares, what makes them so frightening is obvious—the serial killer pursuing you; the tidal wave enveloping you; the evil presence haunting you—but sometimes your reactions stand out as overreactions.
 When you react powerfully to imagery in a dream it’s because you subconsciously know what it symbolizes.

 For example, you dream about going into the basement of an abandoned home and seeing a young child.
 It floats in the air and its head spins around like in the movie The Exorcist.
 For some people, such imagery might be disconcerting or frightening but not terrifying.
 They wouldn’t necessarily describe it as nightmarish because what it represents to them is not at that level.
-Hell, they might even think it’s a joke.
+They might even think it’s funny.

 But for other people, such a scene might induce panic and cause them to wake up screaming.
 Why?
 Because they recognize something about themselves in that child, such as repressed memories from childhood causing current emotional issues.
 To them the child symbolizes something they have been avoiding at all costs, while to someone who reacts more mildly the child might symbolize that they acted childishly the previous day—not exactly nightmare material.